marviigrey/action-test/README.md

 # action-test

-This is me building my github actions workflow, learning how github action works.
+This is me writing all you need to know about github actions workflow, learning how github action works.

 Timeouts in github actions:
 Github automatically kills job at 6hrs, you can add a timeout to you jobs at the step and job level level: